Informatievlaanderen/OSLO-EA-to-RDF/README.md

 assigned to the elements in the EA project.
 The configuration specified when running the tool determines how these tags are converted into RDF.

+The specific tags used for the OSLO project are listed [here](OSLO-configuration.md).

 ### Package

 A package is mapped to an `owl:Ontology`, each element specified in the ontology is assumed to be specified in the ontology.